JetBrains/intellij-sdk-docs/topics/appendix/glossary.md

 : Provides [semantic highlighting](syntax_highlighting_and_error_highlighting.md) based on underlying &rarr;&nbsp;_Program Structure Interface_ elements.
 &rarr;&nbsp;_Inspection_

+## B

+Blocking Context
+: Executing in the [blocking context](coroutine_execution_contexts.md#blocking-context) means executing tasks on a thread without access to a coroutine context.
+&rarr;&nbsp;_Suspending Context_
+&rarr;&nbsp;_Coroutine_

 ## C

 CancellationException _(CE)_
 : `java.util.concurrent.CancellationException`, `kotlin.coroutines.cancellation.CancellationException` (typealias in stdlib), `kotlinx.coroutines.CancellationException` (typealias in kotlinx-coroutines)
 &rarr;&nbsp;_ProcessCanceledException_

+Coroutine
+: A [Kotlin coroutines](kotlin_coroutines.md) execution unit allowing for handling concurrency and asynchronous tasks efficiently with a sequential/imperative code style.

+Coroutine Dispatcher
+: Part of the coroutine context.
+Determines a thread or a thread pool the corresponding coroutine is executed on.
+See [](coroutine_dispatchers.md) for more details.
+&rarr;&nbsp;_Coroutine_

+Coroutine Scope
+: [Coroutine scopes](coroutine_scopes.md) define the lifetime of coroutines and ensure proper handling of coroutine cancellations and structured concurrency.
+&rarr;&nbsp;_Coroutine_

 ## D